 An employee can revoke the election at any time by notifying you in writing.
 The revocation takes effect on the date shown in the notice.

-If the commissions are paid on a regular basis, add them to the employee's basic salary or wages, and then determine the source deduction of income tax using the usual method.
+If the commissions are paid on a regular basis, add them to the employee's basic salary or wages to calculate the source deductions of income tax.

 If the commissions are not paid on a regular basis, you can use the method applicable to gratuities to calculate the remuneration subject to source deductions of income tax.

-Calculate the employee's source deductions of income tax by adding to his or her basic salary or wages the result of the following calculation:
+To calculate the employee's source deductions of income tax, you must add to the employee's basic salary or wages the result of the following calculation:

 - the amount of the gross commissions paid to the employee for the pay period;